Social Media

 Family LifePost Category - Family LifeFamily LifeWhat's OnPost Category - What's OnWhat's On - Post Category - Things to Do With KidsThings to Do With Kids

-All you need to know about the Hungry Ghost Festival 2024 in Singapore so you can explain this traditional Chinese festival to kids.
-Zhongyuan Festival/Hungry Ghost Festival is held during the seventh month of the lunar calendar, aka Ghost Month!
+All you need to know about the Hungry Ghost Festival 2024 in Singapore, so you can explain this traditional Chinese festival to kids.
+Plus what not to do during the 7th month of the lunar calendar, aka Ghost Month!

-Traditionally Chinese people believed that the 7th lunar month was plagued with disasters so naturally they feared this month.
+Traditionally, Chinese people believed that the 7th lunar month was plagued with disasters so naturally they feared this month.
 The general belief is that it is unwise to make major decisions during this time.
-So ideally you don’t initiate a new business or move into a new house during the 7th month.
+So ideally many don’t initiate a new business or move into a new house during the 7th month.

 18 August 2024, is the 15th lunar day: This is Zhong Yuan Jie, also known as “Ghost Day,” when it’s believed that ghosts are most active.
-It is usual to burn joss paper and feed the ravenous spirits on this day.
+It is common for people to burn joss paper and feed the ravenous spirits on this day.

 2 September 2024: